As a landlord in Texas, you must be aware of the laws for breaking a lease, should you ever have a tenant who wants or needs to break their lease.

 - Moving out to be closer to friends and family.

-If the tenant wants to break their lease for any of these reasons, they may contact you and see if you can come to a mutual agreement.
-As a landlord, it isn’t ideal when a tenant wants to terminate their lease early, but with enough notice, you may consider allowing them to, should you be able to find a new tenant quickly.
+If the tenant wants to break their lease early for any of these reasons, the tenant may contact the landlord and see if they can come to a mutual agreement.
+As a landlord, early lease termination isn’t ideal, but with enough notice, you may consider allowing tenants to, should you be able to find a replacement tenant to rent to quickly.

 Justified Reasons to Break a Lease in Texas

-As a Texas landlord, it’s important that you familiarize yourself with the legally justified reasons a tenant can use to break their lease.
+As a landlord, it’s important that you familiarize yourself with the legally justified reasons a tenant can use to break their lease early under Texas law.

 1. Active Military Duty

-The protection starts from the moment the tenant enters active duty and ends up to ninety days after they are discharged.
+The protection starts from the moment the tenant enters active duty and ends up to ninety days after they are discharged from active military service.
 The following are some things the tenant must do before breaking their lease in accordance with the act.

-- Prove that they signed the lease before they entered active service.
+- Prove that they signed the lease before they entered active military service.

 - Prove that they intend to serve as an active servicemember for at least 90 days.

-- Provide you with copies of the deployment letters from their senior officials.
+- Provide the landlord with copies of the deployment letters from their senior officials.

-The lease, however, doesn’t end immediately.
-After the tenant has notified you, the earliest the lease can end is 30 days after the next rent cycle.
+The tenant’s lease, however, doesn’t terminate immediately.
+After the tenant notifies the landlord, the earliest the lease can end is 30 days after the next rent cycle.

 2. Uninhabitability

-A tenant in Texas can also legally break their lease if the unit becomes uninhabitable.
-As you probably know, Texas requires landlords to maintain their units to certain safety and health codes.
-As a landlord, you strive to keep the unit in excellent condition for your tenants, and in doing so, avoid any risk of the unit being deemed uninhabitable.
+As you probably know, the Texas state requires landlords to maintain their units to certain safety and health codes.
+As a landlord, you strive to keep the unit in excellent condition for your tenants, performing maintenance and repairs in a timely manner.
+In doing so, as a landlord, you avoid any risk of the unit being deemed uninhabitable and unable to rent it out.

 3. Landlord Harassment

-You want to maintain a good relationship with your tenants, based on mutual respect.
-However, you should still familiarize yourself with landlord-tenant law when it comes to things like how much notice you must give your tenant before entering the unit they are renting.
-Failure to enter the unit without enough notice could be considered landlord harassment.
+As a Texas landlord, you want to maintain a good relationship with your Texas tenants, based on mutual respect.
+However, a landlord should still familiarize themselves with landlord-tenant law when it comes to things like how much notice they must give their tenant before entering the unit they are renting.
+If a landlord fails to give enough notice to tenants before entering the rental unit, it could be considered harassment.

 4. Other Reasons

-In addition to the aforementioned reasons, a tenant in Texas may also be able to break their lease legally if:
+In addition to the aforementioned reasons, a Texas tenant may also be able to legally break a lease early if:

 - They are a domestic violence victim.

-- A utility service that the lease obligates you to pay for has been cut off.
+- A utility service that the lease obligates the landlord to pay for has been cut off.

 - The tenant dies before the lease expires.